Housing

 Entertainment: Stereos, computers, TV’s, VCR’s, and DVD players are allowed.
 “R” rated movies/DVD’s and music that is not conducive to a Christian environment are prohibited.

-Electric: Coffee makers, irons, and hotpots may be brought.
+Electric: Coffee makers and irons may be brought.
 Toasters, electric skillets, hot plates, and similar open heating appliances are not permitted.

 Decoration: Dorm residents are permitted to personalize their rooms with their own furnishings.
 However, residents are encouraged to remember that rooms are limited in size and roommates share an equal right to decorate the room.
-Pictures and posters may be hung with sticky-tack or taped and hooks.
+Pictures and posters may be hung with sticky-tack or taped are permitted.
 Nails are not to be driven into the walls, closets, or furniture.
+Students are encouraged to use Command hooks for wall décor.
 Students may bring carpet.
 Students are also permitted to bring love seats or small couches, if space is available.
-Room measurements and roommate contact information will be mailed prior to New Student Orientation.
 No fish or other pets are allowed in the residence halls.

 Washers and dryers are provided as part of the amenities package in each residence hall.
 Vending Machines are located in residence halls as well as most buildings on campus.
 Founder’s Bookstore, the Student Center, the Grill, the Lion’s Den Game Room, Weight Rooms and gyms are available for student use.